PricelessJewel05/Lita_Aws_EC2_project/README.md

 #### selection of public subnet created by Lita
 public subnet_Lita
 #### creation of key pair
-This was created to serve as a unique identifier of resources Below is the key pair details.                                                                                            !{keypair}(/jewelkeypair.pem)
+This was created to serve as a unique identifier of EC2 resource Below is the key pair details.                                                                                            !{keypair}(/jewelkeypair.pem)
 #### Editing of Network Settings
 In this part, the auto-assign public IP was set to enable